kumarAbhi-kumar/techplement-week1-task/README.md

    - `routes.js`: Registers all the user CRUD routes.
  - `common`
    - `middlewares`: Various middlewares that can be used in various routes like (isAuthenticated, CheckPermissions etc.)
-   - `models`: Sequelise models for the Product and User Tables
+   - `models`: Sequelise models for the User Tables
  - `storage`: Local storage, that stores all the SQLite tables.

 ## Prerequisites